chodex-xyz/vue-typescript-prerender-example/README.md

-# Example of Typescript Vue App with prerender and dynamic loading content
+# The example of Typescript Vue App with Prerender and dynamic loading content

 ## Project setup
 ```